johngraham262/join-comment-aware/README.md

 ## Motivation

 I've been thinking about switching from vim to vscode and noticed the line-joiner could use some improvement.
 And I saw [this issue](https://github.com/Microsoft/vscode/issues/17553) that other folks have the same feedback.
 I also was inspired by the [original vscode join](https://github.com/wmaurer/vscode-join-lines), which got integrated directly into the editor.

+### 0.0.2

+Add icons.
+Update version so VS Marketplace can udpate.

 ### 0.0.1